-Once in the car we found out he worked for Cruise Milford which, as it turns out, was the company our tour was with.
+Once in the car we found out he worked for Cruise Milford.
+This as it turns out, was the company our tour was with.
 I have to say, the kind employee was a great introduction to a company that did not disappoint.

-A few minutes later we were checked in and waiting to board our tour boat.
+A few minutes later we were checked in and waiting to board our Milford Sound cruise boat.

 The path carved by the glacier is narrow, and the enormously tall, steep cliff faces lining the sides of the fjord tower over you as cruise between them.
 It feels grand and dramatic, and yet intimate and close.

-We had a beautifully sunny day for our tour, which is more unusual as Milford Sound is actually one of the wettest places in the world.
+We had a beautifully sunny day for our tour.
+Milford Sound is actually one of the wettest places in the world so we were lucky.
 The sun was shining and the intense enormity of the mountains and rain forest covered cliffs was just amazing.

-With all the rain, there are two permanent waterfalls in Milford Sound, the Lady Bowen Falls and the Stirling Falls, but many other temporary waterfalls run as the rain forest and cliff moss release all the rain they’re holding.
+With all the rain, there were a lot of waterfalls.
+There are two permanent waterfalls in Milford Sound, the Lady Bowen Falls and the Stirling Falls.
+Many other temporary waterfalls run as the rain forest and cliff moss release all the rain they’re holding.

-The Captain explains all of the features of the fjord as you cruise along, and it seems all the tour buses make a quick stop at the Lady Bowen falls for an up close and personal experience.
+The Captain explains all of the features of the fjord as you cruise along, and it seems all the cruise boats make a quick stop at the Lady Bowen falls for an up close and personal experience.

 The dark, inky water mysteriously hides an abundance of marine life with animals such as seals, penguins, bottle nose dolphins and even whales regularly seen at the mouth where Milford Sound meets the sea.

-The spot where Milford Sound and the sea meet can get quite rough, but as we had great weather we were able to go quite far out before turning around and returning the same way, back to the docks.
+The spot where Milford Sound and the sea meet can get quite rough.
+As we had great weather we were able to go quite far out before turning around and returning the same way.

-Back on land, we walked some distance back to the camper (thank you again lovely Cruise Milford employee) and began the drive towards Queenstown, which was our next stop after Fiordland National Park.
+Back on land, we walked some distance back to the camper (thank you again lovely Cruise Milford employee) and began the drive towards Queenstown.
+Queenstown was our next stop after Fiordland National Park.

 Doubtful Sound vs Milford Sound – The pro’s and con’s for Milford Sound